trullock/NUglify/readme.md

 ## Author

-AjaxMin was created and is maintained by Ron Logan, with contributions from Eugene Chigirinskiy, Rafael Correa, Kristoffer Henriksson, and Marcin Dobosz.
+Microsoft Ajax Minifier was created and maintained by Ron Logan, with contributions from Eugene Chigirinskiy, Rafael Correa, Kristoffer Henriksson, and Marcin Dobosz.

-This project has been ported and refactored to github by Alexandre Mutel aka [xoofx](http://xoofx.com)
+Nuglify was ported and refactored to github by Alexandre Mutel aka [xoofx](http://xoofx.com)